IDB's Property and Building sells Barneys building in Chicago

-BRIEF-The Western Investment Company of Canada posts Q1 loss per share c$0.00

-* The Western Investment Company of Canada announces filing of Q1 2017 financial statements and provides update to shareholders

-TEL AVIV, June 13 Israeli real estate developer Property & Building, a subsidiary of debt-ridden conglomerate IDB Holding, has agreed to sell the Barneys building in Chicago for $154 million.
+TEL AVIV Israeli real estate developer Property & Building (PTBL.TA), a subsidiary of debt-ridden conglomerate IDB Holding IDBH.TA, has agreed to sell the Barneys building in Chicago for $154 million.

 The 9,000-square-metre building was purchased in 2011 for $122 million and together with rental income received over the past two years Property & Building had a pretax gain of $38 million, the company said on Thursday.

-The buyer, who was not identified, is an American corporation specialising in shopping centres, Property & Building said.
+The buyer, who was not identified, is an American corporation specializing in shopping centers, Property & Building said.

 The two main tenants of the building are Barneys New York and Citibank.